Image via the Boston Globe

 Image via dontmesswithtaxes.com

-Further problematic, the City of Quincy had not duly suspended the bar’s license to pour adult libations, much less shut it down, at the time of the killing given the bar’s failure to fulfill various requirements to see its liquor license renewed annually.
+Further problematic, the City of Quincy had not duly suspended the bar’s license to pour adult libations, much less shut it down, at the time of the killing given the bar’s failure to fulfill various requirements to duly secure its annual liquor license renewal.

-in particular, how the former Public Health Commissioner, the former police chief who is one of Mayor Koch’s brothers-in-law, and the City Clerk, all of whom make up the local liquor licensing board were woefully remiss at seeing mandatory rules and regulations duly upheld.
+in particular, how the former Public Health Commissioner, the former police chief who is one of Mayor Koch’s brothers-in-law, and the City Clerk, all of whom made up the local liquor licensing board at the time were woefully remiss at seeing mandatory rules and regulations duly upheld.

 Further problematic yet, the City of Quincy did not duly insist that the bar have liability insurance in place per standard operating practice by any and all landlords who rent space to a tenant who serves liquor.

-Adding insult to fatal injury, it is Quincy Quarry News’ understanding that the Koch Maladministration has since long slowed walked reaching a settlement, if not arguably all but blown off paying the piper for its malfeasance;
+Adding insult to fatal injury, it is Quincy Quarry News’ understanding that the Koch Maladministration has long slowed walked reaching a settlement, if not arguably all but blown off paying the piper for its woeful malfeasance.

 | quincy news